Additional-member system: Example

 In the example, additional seats are assigned on a nationwide level.
 Parties A and D are already overrepresented, so they are not entitled to additional seats.
-Parties B and C receive top-up seats, as there are only 30, this is not enough to make the results proportional.
+Parties B and C receive top-up seats.
+As there are only 30 top-up seats, there are not enough to make the results proportional.

 Compared to similar systems

-If the 30 additional seats in the example were allocated independently by list-PR the system would be called parallel voting or a supplementary vote system.
-This would be a mixed-member majoritarian system, under which even party A received additional seats, even though it is overrepresented even without getting any.
+If the 30 additional seats in the example were allocated independently by list-PR the system would be called parallel voting or a supplementary member system.
+This would be a mixed-member majoritarian system (MMM), under which even party A received additional seats, even though it is overrepresented even without getting any.